KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 ---

-## 2. The Trimurti — Bifurcal-Aspect Articulation Across Strata
+## 2. The Trimurti — Cross-Stratum Articulation of the Supernal Arc

 The classical Hindu pantheon centers on the **Trimurti** (three-form) — Brahma, Vishnu, and Shiva — as the operative archetypal-stratum figures who together articulate the cosmic functions of creation, preservation, and dissolution.
 The Trimurti is structurally distinctive among bifurcal-aspect pantheons because it articulates a *trifold* rather than *dyadic* structuring of the supernal strata, with the three figures distributed across L₅, L₄, and L₀ rather than clustered at a single L₄ stratum like the Mesopotamian Anu-generation pantheon or the Greek Olympian sibling-pantheon.